 - Packet Injection: Malicious packets can be injected into communication streams, blending in so they’re not noticeable.
 Usually, sniffing is a precursor to this.

 - Session Hijacking: When a user logs in to a web application, a temporary session token is generated so that the username and password aren’t required every time the user goes to a different page.
 With session hijacking, the attacker identifies that session token and acts as the user.
+This is also known as cookie hijacking.

 - SSL Stripping: Packets are intercepted and altered so that the host has to send unencrypted requests to the server, which means that sensitive information is no longer encrypted.